florayuan18/florayuan18.github.io/kirafrq.md

 This FRQ takes in a string and finds the character that is repeated in a row the most.
 My implementation is based on iteration over the characters in the list.
 The use of a for loop alloweds for checking each character against the next to find when the longest repeated character sequence is in the inputted string.

 ## FRQ 5 Reflection
+The first part of this FRQ takes in user input and creates an invite.
+It includes toString methods, getters, and setters.

+## FRQ 6 Reflection